Lac du Bonnet, Manitoba: Attractions and events

 On the first of July is a yearly Canada Day parade, with fireworks, carnival rides, car show, and bingo.
-There are also usually many other community-hosted events to attend.
+There are also usually many other community-hosted events.

 In November, Christmas-themed lighting is set up on the streets, kids can visit Santa, and a Christmas tree is erected.

-There are designated snowmobile trails into Lac du Bonnet and specific areas for snowmobile operators to park.
+There are designated snowmobile trails into Lac du Bonnet and specific areas for snowmobile operators to park, along with five warming shelters.
+All of the trail maintenance is done by volunteer organizations.

-During the weekend in early March the river is dotted with one thousand holes for the local ice fishing derby.
+During the weekend in early March, the river is dotted with 1,000 holes for the local ice fishing derby.

 The annual Fire & Water Music Festival takes place on August-long weekend.
 Artists from across the country come to perform their music.

 First airmail flight

 Lac du Bonnet was the location of the first airmail flight in Manitoba, on 4 October 1927.
 This event is commemorated with a plaque and marker on the E side of Park Avenue by 3rd Street, next to the parking lot.
 According to the plaque, the flight was some 85lbs of mail, taken from here to Bissett and Wadhope.